Serial Killers Fast Facts

+For more on the nature of criminality, watch "Inside Evil with Chris Cuomo" Sundays on HLN at 8 pm.

-(CNN)Here's a selected list of people convicted of being serial killers and a short list of famous, unsolved serial killings.
+(CNN)Here's a select list of convicted serial killers and notable unsolved serial murders.

+Serial murder is defined by the FBI as two or more killings with a span of time separating each homicide.
+Serial murders are relatively rare.
+Fewer than one percent of homicides during a given year are committed by serial killers, according to the FBI.

 David Berkowitz, aka Son of Sam